Operation Hop Tac I: Firebase Jaeger

 The 1st Brigade had established Firebase Jaeger (10.395°N 106.276°E) to support the operation approximately 7 km northeast of Đồng Tâm Base Camp.
 Jaegar was built on dry rice paddy criss-crossed by shallow dikes giving clear observation of the surrounding area.
 Four 155 mm howitzers of Battery B, 1/84th Artillery were located at Jaegar, together with Companies B and C, 5/60th Infantry, equipped with 25 M113 armored personnel carriers, a 30-man road-building team from Company B, 15th Engineers and a platoon from Company A, 2/39th Infantry.
 Half of the M113s were spaced at 25-meter intervals around the base perimeter, while the rest were concentrated at the center.
 Given the hard dried out ground, none of the M113s were dug in and the base was only lightly fortified.

-In the early hours of 25 February when 3-400 VC 263rd Main Force Battalion and the 313th Sapper Engineer Company approached Jaeger from the south, east, and west.
+In the early hours of 25 February 3-400 VC 263rd Main Force Battalion and the 313th Sapper Engineer Company approached Jaeger from the south, east, and west.
 At 01:45 an observation post on the southeast of the base saw VC through a Starlight scope and raised the alarm.
 Four M113s were sent to investigate the contact and had only just exited the north of the base when they were hit by Rocket-propelled grenades (RPGs) setting the lead M113 on fire.
-Seconds later, more RPGs were fired at the M113s on the western perimeter setting a further 5 ablaze.
+Seconds later, more RPGs were fired at the M113s on the western perimeter setting a further five ablaze.
 VC sappers then attacked the perimeter wire with satchel charges.
-Col. Williams called for reinforcements from Firebase Hessian, 3 km to the east and Firebase Fels, 3 km to the west.
-At 02:45 a VC squad penetrated the artillery battery capturing 2 of the howitzers.
+Williams called for reinforcements from Firebase Hessian, 3 km to the east and Firebase Fels, 3 km to the west.
+At 02:45 a VC squad penetrated the artillery battery capturing two of the howitzers.
 The commander of Company C then called for artillery support from Firebases Hessian and Fels as airbursts directly over Jaeger.
 The defenders took cover as the artillery barrage temporarily disrupted the VC attack.

-A relief force of 7 M113s had left Firebase Hessian and despite losing 2 M113s to RPGs en route, 5 arrived at Jaeger at 03:00 and began attacking the VC around the perimeter.
+A relief force of seven M113s had left Firebase Hessian and despite losing two M113s to RPGs en route, five arrived at Jaeger at 03:00 and began attacking the VC around the perimeter.
 By 03:15 the VC began retreating.
 At 03:30 M113s carrying Company A, 2/39th Infantry arrived from Firebase Fels and pursued the VC to the south.
 At 04:15 Company C 2/39th Infantry, walked in from Firebase Fels and by 05:15 the area had been secured and the engagement was over.
-22 Americans had been killed, 9 M113s had been destroyed and two howitzers had been damaged.
+22 Americans had been killed, nine M113s had been destroyed and two howitzers had been damaged.
 The VC had lost approximately 100 killed.